EUROPE’S 10 MOST BEAUTIFUL RESTAURANTS

 Probably the most impressive dining room I have ever experienced in my life.
 And there’s something so nostalgic and almost melancholic about the heyday of train travel one feels on entering.
 The place is very grand, the waiters very charming.

 The only weakness I would say was the quality of food.
 I would recommend visiting this place for the design and the general ambiance, however, if your focus is the quality of food, then you will be better off at some other hundreds of magnificent restaurants in Paris.

 10. Il Palagio, Four Seasons in Florence, Italy

 I have heard about Four Seasons in Florence even before I started Voyage Provocateur.
 It seemed to be an institution within the world of hotels.
 This year finally I managed to visit it and was spoilt with a birthday dinner in the Medici Chapel.
-The food was just pure perfection and having the room just to us, felt like one in a lifetime experience.
+The food was just pure perfection and having the room just for us, felt like once in a lifetime experience.

-In conclusion, if I only had to choose top 3 places, It would be definitely Maestro and La Sponda in Positano, quickly followed by El Olivo in Mallorca and La Terrazza in Portofino.
-As you see 3 out of 4 of those places are in Italy so if you only had to choose one destination to visit it would be without a doubt La Bella Italia!
+In conclusion, if I only had to choose the top 3 places, It would be definitely La Sponda in Positano, quickly followed by El Olivo in Mallorca and La Terrazza in Portofino.
+As you see the majority of those places are in Italy so if you only had to choose one destination to visit it would be without a doubt La Bella Italia!